 - Supervisor is informed by letter.

-A written appeal may be submitted to the director, human resources within ten (10) working days if supervisor and department head are not satisfied with determination.
+A written appeal may be submitted to the Director, Compensation and Benefits within ten (10) working days if supervisor and department head are not satisfied with determination.

-A vice president, dean, or administrative head may appeal the decision of the director, human resources to the vice president for finance and administration.
+A vice president, dean, or administrative head may appeal the decision of the Director, Compensation and Benefits to the Chief, Human Resources Officer.